alexchacon2341/collaboration-competition-ddpg/Report.md

 ### Methodology

-The project uses methods involving deep neural networks developed in a [2016 paper](https://arxiv.org/pdf/1509.02971.pdf) to create an artificial agent that learns using a deep deterministic policy gradient (DDPG), which uses end-to-end reinforcement learning to solve an environment created by Unity's ML-Agents.
+The project uses methods involving deep neural networks developed in a [2016 paper](https://arxiv.org/pdf/1509.02971.pdf) to create two artificial agents that learn using a deep deterministic policy gradient (DDPG), which uses end-to-end reinforcement learning to solve an environment created by Unity's ML-Agents.
 The architecture used in this case is PyTorch's nn Module, a deep recurrent neural network (RNN) that is adept at defining computational graphs and taking gradients and is better for defining complex networks than raw autograd.

-The agent interacts with its environment through a sequence of observations, actions, and rewards.
-Its goal is to select actions in order to maximize cumulative future reward, as is standard in Q-Learning.
-However, since the environment contains a continuous action space (the amount of rotation applied to achieve a desired arm orientation), it is not possible to straightforwardly apply Q-learning, because in continuous spaces finding the greedy policy requires an optimization of at at every timestep.
+The agents interact with their environment through a sequence of observations, actions, and rewards.
+Their goal is to select actions in order to maximize cumulative future reward, as is standard in Q-Learning.
+However, since the environment contains a continuous action space (the height of the two paddles), it is not possible to straightforwardly apply Q-learning, because in continuous spaces finding the greedy policy requires an optimization of at at every timestep.
 As such, an actor-critic approach based on the DPG (deterministic policy gradient) algorithm is used.
 This algorithm maintains a parameterized actor function µ(s|θ µ) which specifies the current policy by deterministically mapping states to a specific action.
 The critic Q(s, a) is learned using the Bellman equation as in Q-learning.
 The actor is updated by following the applying the chain rule